Ferrari Energy Comments on The Success of The Adam Ferrari Health Science Scholarship and Future Plans

 Ferrari Energy CEO discusses the Adam Ferrari Health Science Scholarship’s first winner and its expansion plans for the scholarship in the future.

-EL SEGUNDO, CA, USA, June 1, 2021 /EINPresswire.com/ -- The Adam Ferrari Health Science Scholarship’s first offering was considered a huge success after awarding the 2021 winner, Katherine Schoen.
+/EIN News/ -- El Segundo, CA, June 03, 2021 (GLOBE NEWSWIRE) -- The Adam Ferrari Health Science Scholarship’s first offering was considered a huge success after awarding the 2021 winner, Katherine Schoen.

 Ferrari Energy CEO and Founder Adam Ferrari selected senior at Alma College Katherine Schoen from many outstanding applicants who have a passion for aiding those who are physically disabled.
 The Adam Ferrari Health Science Scholarship granted Schoen $1,000 to help cover education costs for her education in the Fall of 2021 at Washington University in St. Louis, Missouri.
 Schoen is pursuing her dream of becoming an occupational therapist.
 She stood out from her fellow applicants because of her high level of dedication and academic distinction in her field of study.